repoze/repoze.workflow/docs/configuration.rst

 A *state* is a workflow "end point" associated with a piece of content.
 A state can be associated with a :term:`callback`.
-A callback is a Python callable that accepts two arguments: a ``content`` and a ``transition``.
+A callback is a Python callable that accepts two arguments: a ``content`` and a ``info`` object.
 The content object is the object being workflowed.
-The transition is a dictionary containing information about the transition currently being undergone.
+The ``info`` object is an object which has access to information about the transition currently being undergone, the workflow, and other attributes.

 A *transition* is the step from one state to another.
 A transition may also be associated with a callback.
 The callback associated with